-- 1. Please select an appropriate code from the list below and enter into the appropriate column - A: Changes in case ascertainment (data quality) - B: Changes in local or central registry methods e.g. definitions and inclusion criteria - C: Changes in diagnostic methods - D: Trend confirmed, due to known demographic changes (e.g. maternal age) - E: Trend confirmed, investigation ongoing

-F: Trend confirmed, further surveillance proposed before more detailed investigation G: Trend not confirmed when additional years added, or trend concerns a heterogeneous subgroup with unlikely common cause.

-- 2. Add an explanation - 3.
-Fill in the column 'To which public health authority will the result be reported?'
+- 1. Please select an appropriate code from the list below and enter into the appropriate column in Table 1a. - A: Changes in case ascertainment (data quality) - B: Changes in local or central registry methods e.g. definitions and inclusion criteria - C: Changes in diagnostic methods - D: Trend confirmed, due to known demographic changes - E: Trend confirmed, investigation ongoing - F: Trend confirmed, further surveillance proposed before more detailed investigation - G: Not real trend when additional years added or heterogeneous subgroup - 2.
+Add an explanation - 3.
+Fill in Table 1b 'To which Public Health authorities will the results of increasing trends be reported?'